 - Top 75 Best Construction Business Ideas For Beginners In 2023

 - Introduction to Project Management Principles and Practices Specialization

 With growing awareness of construction’s impact on our environment, technological advances bring numerous new material innovations to the fore.

-The recycling of hard-to-dispose-of waste products has seen a significant increase, particularly concerning plastics.
-Recent developments have seen incorporating waste plastic into roadways and even its use as a material for 3D printing new building components or structures—one of the best emerging trends in civil engineering.
+The recycling of hard-to-dispose-of waste products has significantly increased, particularly concerning plastics.
+Recent developments have seen the incorporation of waste plastic into roadways and even its use as a material for 3D printing new building components or structures—one of the best emerging trends in civil engineering.

 CO2 is another by-product being re-purposed to reduce the industry’s carbon footprint.

 At this project in Atlanta, CO2 was injected into the concrete mix used in the building’s structure.